 The National Grange is pleased to support the appointment of Carl Gilbert and urgently requests that this Committee, after careful consideration, recommend to the Senate speedy confirmation of Mr. Gilbert.
 The days grow shorter and the task ahead only longer and more difficult with each day's delay.

-We appreciate this opportunity to support Mr. Gilbert and urgently request
+task ahead only longer and more difficult with each day's delay.
+We appreciate this opportunity to support Mr. Gilbert and urgently request that the voice of agriculture be heard.

 Sincerely,

 ROBERT M. FREDERICK, Legislative Representative.